marifarwi/Soilpunk_joulethief/README.md

 ### Making the mud battery - approx 150 mins

 #### 1. Making the Cathodes
-To make the cathodes you need the active coal, epoxy glue, stainless steel nets and the electric wires.
+To make the cathodes you need the active coal, epoxy glue, metal nets and electric wires.

 - First empty the pills of the active coal provided to get the powder out, and place it on a sheet. (about 10 pills powder per 1 cathode disc)

 <img src="./images/cathode1.png" alt="" width="800"/>

-- Secondly, cut the net in a circle or rectangular, and make it in two layers so it can hold the glue and coal well.
+- Secondly, cut the net in a rectangular shape 10x15cm.
+We are cutting a long regtangular shape because we want to roll it, obtaining more surface area.
+Fold the regtangle so the seze will be 5x15cm.
+By folding we creat two layers so it can hold the glue and coal well.

-- Then brush the glue on the net and dip it in the coal.
-Make sure that you add enough glue and that you are pressing the coal well into the glue.
+- Then brush the glue on the net and make sure that you add enough glue and that it is brushed evently on the surface of the net.
+Cover the brushed net with the active coal powder and press it very well.
+After pressing add coal and press again.
+It is very important that the coal is covering whole surface without having any glue, since the glue is not conductive.

-- After making sure that all the net is covered with glue and pressed with coal, connect the net from one of the sides to the electric wire.
+- After making sure that all the net is covered and pressed with coal, connect the net from one of the sides to an electric wire.
+At the end you can roll the rectangular and leave it to fully dry.

 <img src="./images/cathode2.png" alt="" width="800"/>